kelveny/tunnel/README.md

 ```

 ## Tunnel Connector
-Tunnel connector runs wihin the private network boundary, it has access to services that requires tunnelled inbound access.
+Tunnel connector runs wihin the private network boundary, it has access to services that requires tunnelized inbound access.

 Example command to establish a reverse tunnelling setup